 It’s not mandatory to complete a SQE prep course – but a legal training course may increase your chances of passing the assessments.

 It’s worth considering a prep course because it’s your best way to reduce the risk of having to pay to re-sit the assessments.
 However, the cost of a preparation course varies across providers and differs between the type of course.
-For example, BPP charges between £7,250 and £8,750 for its combined SQE prep course.
+For example, the University of Law charges between £4,000 and £5,650 for its SQE1 prep course.

 Take a look at our guide to SQE prep courses to learn more about fees.